UniPhi Software

 - Postal: Christopher Gabriel Brown · 1341 Wellington Cove · Lawrenceville, GA 30043-5255 · United States

-UniPhi is patent pending (U.S. Utility Application No. 19/717,706, filed 06/24/2026, inventor: Christopher Gabriel Brown).
+UniPhi is patent pending (U.S. Utility Application No. 19/717,706, filed 06/24/2026, 6:58:31 a.m.
+ET, inventor: Christopher Gabriel Brown).
 Purchase grants use of the software and design files included in this listing for the buyer’s own build — it does not transfer, assign, or license the underlying patent-pending invention.
 The patent and all derived rights are retained by the inventor.